teknomunk/libipfs/README.md

 API works.
 The code is based off the ipfs-as-a-library example in go-ipfs.
 To build and run the example code, you will need the crystal compiler.

-# Run build.sh to compile libipfs.so
+1. Run build.sh to compile libipfs.so
-# Copy to /usr/local/lib/
+2. Copy to /usr/local/lib/
-# ldconfig - /usr/local/lib/libipfs.so
+3. ldconfig - /usr/local/lib/libipfs.so
-# export LD\_LIBRARY\_PATH=/usr/local/lib/
+4. export LD\_LIBRARY\_PATH=/usr/local/lib/
-# crystal build crystal/example.cr
+5. crystal build crystal/example.cr
+6. ./example

-# ./example
+# Documentation

+There is almost no comments and no documentation.
+Hopefully this changes in the future.